SirPhemmiey/ecommerce-api/README.md

 3. Go to `config/index.js` to add your database details in `dbConfig` object.

+## Running the Application
+- To run the application, run `yarn start`

- 4. Test endpoints with postman, get api docs here: https://documenter.getpostman.com/view/3683187/S17jXCh5
+ 4. To test the endpoints, get api docs here: https://documenter.getpostman.com/view/3683187/S17jXCh5

 ## Features
 Below are the features of ecommerce API.